Mechanical workshop layout and planning: functions, space arrangement and a practical example to use

-During the planning phase, different areas are to consider, which definitely influence the spatial conformation in terms of shape, size and environments organization.
+During the planning phase, it’s important to examine the different areas ivolved, which definitely influence the spatial conformation in terms of shape, size and environment organization.
 For example, regarding safety of the workplace you need to take into account where to plan a waste disposal area.

 To design a mechanical workshop, it is necessary to organize spaces in such a way as to guarantee the correct performance of the “mechatronic” activities (mechanic-motorist and electrician) or include additional spaces where further activities are to be carried out.

 These are the main functional areas of a mechanical workshop:

 auto repair shop: car lift area | workbench area;

 employees’ area: changing room | wc |showers |lunch break area;

 waste storage: tyres area | batteries area | waste oil collection;